OpenEvalProject/evals/manuscripts/elife-57749/v2/manuscript.md

 ## Abstract

 The mouse cerebral cortex contains neurons that express choline acetyltransferase (ChAT) and are a potential local source of acetylcholine.
-However, the neurotransmitters released by cortical ChAT + neurons and their synaptic connectivity are unknown.
-We show that the nearly all cortical ChAT + neurons in mice are specialized VIP + interneurons that release GABA strongly onto other inhibitory interneurons and acetylcholine sparsely onto layer 1 interneurons and other VIP + /ChAT + interneurons.
-This differential transmission of ACh and GABA based on the postsynaptic target neuron is reflected in VIP + /ChAT + interneuron pre-synaptic terminals, as quantitative molecular analysis shows that only a subset of these are specialized to release acetylcholine.
-In addition, we identify a separate, sparse population of non-VIP ChAT + neurons in the medial prefrontal cortex with a distinct developmental origin that robustly release acetylcholine in layer 1.
-These results demonstrate both cortex-region heterogeneity in cortical ChAT + interneurons and target-specific co-release of acetylcholine and GABA.
+However, the neurotransmitters released by cortical ChAT+ neurons and their synaptic connectivity are unknown.
+We show that the nearly all cortical ChAT+ neurons in mice are specialized VIP+ interneurons that release GABA strongly onto other inhibitory interneurons and acetylcholine sparsely onto layer 1 interneurons and other VIP+/ChAT+ interneurons.
+This differential transmission of ACh and GABA based on the postsynaptic target neuron is reflected in VIP+/ChAT+ interneuron pre-synaptic terminals, as quantitative molecular analysis shows that only a subset of these are specialized to release acetylcholine.
+In addition, we identify a separate, sparse population of non-VIP ChAT+ neurons in the medial prefrontal cortex with a distinct developmental origin that robustly release acetylcholine in layer 1.
+These results demonstrate both cortex-region heterogeneity in cortical ChAT+ interneurons and target-specific co-release of acetylcholine and GABA.

 ## Introduction